browserstack/browserstack-cypress-cli/README.md

 -   While using local, please make sure to create `/etc/hosts` entry pointing to some URL, and use that URL in the tests.
 The `localhost` URI doesn't work at the moment.
 You can use `http://bs-local.com` instead, to replace `localhost`
--   Installing custom npm packages are not supported at this moment on macOS.
+-   Installing npm packages that your tests might require to run the tests are not supported at this moment.

 ## License